alexankitty/Holo-Chat/README.md

 4. Input ClientID and Secrets into the GUI (or settings.yaml if using that)
 5. Change the rest of the parameters to your liking

+## Modifications
+1. Interact with the source.
+2. Click the window.
+3. Press Enter and the settings GUI will pull up.
+Pressing Save or Cancel will close it.

 ## Advanced Configuration
 ![YAML Config](https://github.com/alexankitty/twitch-chatbox-bot/blob/main/docs/configfile.png?raw=true)
 Create a settings.yaml in the root directory you're hosting the files from.
 Use something like light-server in nodejs. a settings.yaml being present will initially override the GUI settings, if you want the GUI instead, make sure to check Override YAML.